vince7ben23/Prediction-Of-Market-Sales/README.md

 Actual: actual values of sales.

-## The stages of project
+## The Stages

-There are two seperated scripts, to deal with 'data preprocessing' and 'model evaluating' respectivly
+There are two seperated scripts, to deal with data preprocessing and model evaluating respectivly.

-data preprocessing include data exploration and
+data preprocessing: do data exploration first, then deal with missing value and ''not make sense'' value, and I try to find new feature via feature engineering, prepare the clean data for prediction model to use.

+model evaluating: in this project, predict product sales with two machine learning algorithms, multi-variable regression and decision-tree, and use cross-validation to evaluate the performance of each model.